Best UAD Plugins For Mixing

 Plugin #1: MAAG EQ4

-he first gem on my list is the MOG EQ4, often referred to as “plugin number UNO.”
-This EQ is so well-loved that it made its way onto my bucket list as hardware I absolutely must own.
-I’ve been using the MOG EQ4 for years, predominantly on the master bus and occasionally on lead vocals.
-What sets this EQ apart is its Air Band.
-It’s simple, yet gloriously effective, especially when you want to bring that extra punch and openness to your mix.
+The first plugin on my list is the Maag EQ4!
+What I call "plugin number one."
+This EQ is so good it's on my bucket list of classic hardware I need to own outright.
+I've used the Maag EQ4 for years, mostly on the master bus and occasionally on lead vocals.
+What sets it apart is the Air Band — deceptively simple, but capable of adding punch and openness to a mix like almost nothing else.

 "The air band is just glorious.
 Very simple EQ to use, very effective."